sk-taufique/fake-news-detection/README.md

 The datset files re not included in this repository because they are larger tha Github's normal file upload limit
 ## How to Run

+### For prediction

 1. Install Python.
 2. Install the required libraries:

 pip install -r requirements.txt

-3. Run the prediction program:
+3. Run:

 python predict.py

-## Dataset

-The dataset contains fake and real news articles.
+4. Enter a news article when prompted.

+### For training the model

-The dataset files are not included in this repository because of their large file size.
+The original dataset is not included in this repository because the CSV files are larger than GitHub's normal upload limit.

+If you have the dataset locally, place the files here:

+dataset/
+├── Fake.csv
+└── True.csv

+Then run:

+python main.py

 ## Project Structure